Will-Griffiths-Ireland/Manifest/README.md

 * People that like puzzle games
 * People that like text games
 * People that like games with humor
+* People that like Python

 ### **User Stories:**

 * As a player, I want a game with clear objectives
 * As a player, I want simple inputs that provide responses
 * As a player, I want an engaging experience
+* As a player, I want to know how to play
+* As a player, I want see a score / result

 ### **Game Aims:**